davidsday/go-tdd/README.txt

 This has little to do with testing but a lot to do with design and it is a metric I want to be aware of.
 I hear that several well known IDEs start warning about Cyclomatic Complexity at 10.
 I like to keep mine below 2.5.
-Uncle Bob Martin says his teams achieve about 1.3-1.7 routinely.
-I have heard him say he uses Java, Ruby, Python and Smalltalk.
-I have only once heard him mention Golang, and it was just a mention, commenting on Golang's speed of compilation.
 This project is at 1.77 as I write this.

 Many experienced developers find that test driven development, along with low cyclomatic complexities help to achieve robust applications more quickly than might otherwise be achieved.
-I have also found that to be the case, so much so that I built this tool to supplement vim-go for my own use.
+I certainly have, so much so that I built this tool to supplement vim-go for my own use.
+This project has ~90% test coverage as I write this.

 By, the way, a hat tip here to the well written github.com/fzipp/gocyclo, which provides the code for determining cyclomatic complexity in Golang code.
 It is compiled directly into this plugin, so the user need not do a thing, except work on the complexity of his/her code.

-I am just taking the go test -json output's word as to the number of tests run, passed, failed, etc, but we need to realize that the results are approximate.
+I am taking the go test -json output's word as to the number of tests run, passed, failed, etc, but we need to realize that the results are approximate.
 When you write a test with subtests, go test counts the mother/father test in addition to all the subtests.
-Thing is, the parent test doesn't actually do any testing itself and to my way of thinking shouldn't be counted.
+Thing is, the parent test often doesn't actually do any testing itself and to my way of thinking shouldn't be counted.
 Just don't be surprised at counts that differ slightly from your counts, if you use subtests.